Benjozork/cyan/README.md

 3. The source code is lexed and parsed (`cỳan.compiler.parser`) into an AST (abstract syntax tree);
 4. The AST is lowered into FIR (`cyan.lower.ast2fir`), using the previously mentionned `FirDocument`.
 This is where type-checking and symbol resolutioon happens;
 5. (Temporary) The FIR is turned into generated JS.

+## Current limitations

+* The codegen component consumes cyan FIR, which includes some pretty high-level concepts like structs and for loops.
+That makes some targets very difficult or impossible to implement.
+* Member access expressions only work on structs

+## Contributions and issues

+Contributions and issues are welcomed and encouraged.

+If you encounter any problem with the compiler, or wish to ask about a feature you'd like, feel free to open an issue.